husnulnawafil/husnulnawafil/README.md

 <h2 align="center">Hello everyone!
 My name is Husnul Nawafil. 👋</h2>
 <p align="center">I'm Indonesian.
 I'm currently learning Golang, hopefully my dream of becoming a software engineer becomes true.
-Besides that I am also learning Javascript and Figma because I'm also interested in the front end or UI/UX field.</p>
+Besides that I am also learning Javascript and Figma because I'm also interested in the front end or UI/UX field.
+Anyway until now still focusing on Golang</p>

 <p align="center">When I'm not doing anything I usually listening to music on spotify, watching youtube, and sometimes cooking by following recipes from the internet.</p>